 Wyoming to lose only Planned Parenthood clinic

 Planned Parenthood's Casper location confirmed Tuesday it will close this summer after more than 40 years of operation because of financial reasons.
-The Casper location, which opened in 1975, serves around 500 patients per year, the Casper Star-Tribune reported .
+Mansanares said most Wyoming patients who receive care from Planned Parenthood do so at the organization's Fort Collins location in Colorado.

 Add your comments below